Updated January 19, 2022

 Today, businesses need different insights as they work to maintain control over an increasingly diverse blend of cloud and on-prem services.

-What existing call accounting platforms cannot do is bring data together across on-prem and cloud services.
+What existing call accounting platforms cannot do is bring data together across telecom, SaaS and UCaaS services.
 Wondering how employees’ use of cloud solutions like Teams compare to their PBX traffic?
 Are your calling plans and subscriber tiers optimized for usage patterns as traffic moves from on-prem to cloud?
 A traditional call accounting solution probably can’t uncover that information.
 And more complex use cases emerge every day as organizations grapple with the shift from on-prem to cloud, and the line between traditional phone calls and online collaboration continues to blur.

 Data Beyond Per-Call Costs and Rate Validation